nanoexpress/ultimate-oss/docs/DOCS.md

 ## Introduction

-The Ultimate version is specially made for sponsors and includes a lot re-writes than old codebase, makes your code much stable.
+The Ultimate version is specially made for sponsors and includes a lot of re-writes than old codebase, makes your code much stable.
 Includes new things such as

 - Router finder & matcher